Apply online through Clearing

 • is underpinned by bilateral and (ideally) symmetrical collaboration between artists and scientists

-• research outputs and methods include exhibitions, artworks, and publications
+• research outputs include exhibitions, artworks, publications

-• ethical engagements in collaboration
+• operates ethical engagements in collaboration.

 Artwork Still by Sam Jury